QBigTree/QBigTree/README.md

   <img src = "https://media.giphy.com/media/TEEGg4xCGy1ZVykRzI/giphy.gif" , width ="150"/>
 </div>

-### 👋 Hello there.
-This is my GitHub portfolio 👋
+### Hello there.
+This is my GitHub portfolio
-My name is Nicholas Lawrence and I am a student at KTH Royal Institute of Technology studying for bachelors degree in Information and Communication technologies.
+My name is Nicholas Lawrence.
+I am a student at KTH Royal Institute of Technology studying for bachelors degree in Information and Communication technologies.

 Here is my LinkedIn profile:
 #todo